 Aaron: Yeah I'm not sure I would recommend it.

 Mark: Doesn't seem quite up my alley.

 Aaron: Yeah, it's a lot of grenadine.
 It's an ounce of grenadine.
 That's more rum than I put in some drinks.

 Evan: You know, that reminds me, I thought that grenadine was Rose’s Grenadine in a bottle that you can get at Safeway or whatever, and I thought that lime juice was in bottles that are shaped like limes.
 And that I could use these things.
 My first couple of attempts at making a drink at home like this, I think involved both lime juice from a squeezy lime bottle, and grenadine from Rose’s.
 These are not the things to use it turns out.

 Evan: This is really just an aside, but a lot of this stuff benefits so much from using fresh squeezed lime juice or grenadine made from fruit.

-Mark: From real grennas.
+Brent: From real grennas.

-Evan: Yeah I would say if anyone is looking to get into home bartending or making tiki drinks, the one thing that you cannot replace is fresh lime juice.
+Aaron: Yeah I would say if anyone is looking to get into home bartending or making tiki drinks, the one thing that you cannot replace is fresh lime juice.
 There's no replacement for it.

 Mark: Yeah.
 I mean fresh juice of any sort is really important to the flavor of these drinks in general.
 Even if you're not making tiki drinks, any cocktails that you're making with fresh juice makes a huge difference.